Welcome to Spirit of the Wind

 Beadwork designs often hold symbolic meaning, reflecting cultural beliefs, tribal identity, and spiritual connections to the natural world.

-Our focus is to bring Youth and Culture together through our Arts & Crafts activities, and keep the Native American Traditions alive, knowing that our "Little Eagles" will leave a positive legacy for future generations!
+Our focus is to bring Youth and Culture together through our Arts & Crafts activities and to keep Native American Traditions alive!

 Thank you for visiting our site!